-1. Impairment on fixed assets
+- 1. Impairment on fixed assets - (1) Amount recorded in the financial statements for the current fiscal year

-(1) 1) Amount recorded in the financial statements for the current fiscal year Ending balance of property, plant and equipment 253,146 million yen Ending balance of intangible assets 22,278 million yen
+Property, plant and equipment 265,338 million yen Intangible assets 34,319 million yen

 - (2) Other information that contributes to understanding of users of the financial statements The notes have been omitted since the same information has been provided in "(Basic important matters for the preparation of consolidated financial statements) 5.
 Summary of significant accounting policies (11) Impairment of non-financial assets" in the notes to consolidated financial statements. - 2.
-Recoverability of deferred tax assets - (1) Amount recorded in the financial statements for the current fiscal year Deferred tax assets 31,202 million yen - (2) Other information that contributes to understanding of users of the financial statements
+Recoverability of deferred tax assets and accounting treatment of income taxes payable - (1) Amount recorded in the financial statements for the current fiscal year